How Lockstep works.

 Slack threads

-A thread where an owner lands on a call — "let's do signed cookies, 24h" — is a decision.
+A thread where an owner lands on a call, like "let's do signed cookies, 24h", is a decision.
 Casual chatter isn't.

 on: thread resolved in allowlisted channelJira